What is the Browser Padlock Icon?

 If a website has an Extended Verification Certificate, you’ll see an even bigger green bar.
 This kind of certificate costs more and it says that the company’s identity has been verified.
 Some people might even call this a “secure payment symbol.”

 This extra verification means a company has been verified to be a real business.
 It doesn’t mean that companies without this are not real businesses but just that companies that use extended verification certificates really want to show that they are trustworthy.

 Do You See https But No Padlock?
-(NOT GOOD)